chemodun/X4-UniverseEditor/src/ChemGateBuilder/README.md

 After loading the mod, you will see the connections in the list and the gates on the map for the first connection.
 This visibility confirms the successful loading of the mod and aids in verifying the gate configurations.

+### Check for Updates

+#### By Menu Item

+You can check for updates by clicking the `Check for Updates` menu item in the `Help` menu.
+This will prompt the tool to check for any available updates and notify you if a new version is found or if you are already using the latest version.

+#### On Tool Start

+You can also enable the option to check for updates automatically when the tool starts.
+This can be done by selecting the appropriate checkbox in the options menu.
+When enabled, the tool will check for updates each time it is launched and inform you if a new version is available.

 ### Overview New Gates in the Tool and in the Game

 There is a short overview of the mod in the tool to see the gate locations.